1 What is Active Record?

 2 Convention over Configuration in Active Record

 When writing applications using other programming languages or frameworks, it may be necessary to write a lot of configuration code.
 This is particularly true for ORM frameworks in general.
 However, if you follow the conventions adopted by Rails, you'll need to write very little configuration (in some case no configuration at all) when creating Active Record models.
-The idea is that if you configure your applications in the very same way most of the times then this should be the default way.
-In this cases, explicit configuration would be needed only in those cases where you can't follow the conventions for any reason.
+The idea is that if you configure your applications in the very same way most of the time then this should be the default way.
+Thus, explicit configuration would be needed only in those cases where you can't follow the standard convention.

 2.1 Naming Conventions

 By default, Active Record uses some naming conventions to find out how the

 mapping between models and database tables should be created.
 Rails will

 pluralize your class names to find the respective database table.
 So, for